Polkadot-Blockchain-Academy/pba-content/syllabus/3-Blockchain/9-Econ_and_Game_Theory_in_Blockchain_slides.md

 Notes:

-So first a Shelling point is a strategy people tend to choose.
+So first a Schelling point is a strategy people tend to choose.
 It is generally a Nash Eq.

 =fragment=